 - A feature with a significant external dependency where the external supplier is notoriously bad at delivering on time.
 If the delivery was expected early in the Program Increment and there is sufficient flexibility in the plan to move things around if things slip then classing as a stretch might not be needed; but if the delivery were towards the end of the Program Increment and leaves very little room for manouvering then classing as stretch is a useful signifier.

-Can the highest priority Feature from the backlog be a stretch objective?
+Can the highest priority Feature from the backlog be an uncommitted objective?
 Yes.
-Use of stretch objectives is to indicate risk and if there is significant delivery risk then it should be a stretch objective.
+Use of uncommitted objectives is to indicate risk and if there is significant delivery risk then it should be a stretch objective.
 If the stakeholders requesting and prioritising the features don’t like that then encourage them to work with the team to de-risk the delivery; the stakeholders may have more authority over any external factors and can help the team.

-Teams and stakeholders must learn to strike a balance and embrace some degree of risk; only significant risks involved in delivery should be criteria for classification as a Stretch Objective.
+Teams and stakeholders must learn to strike a balance and embrace some degree of risk; only significant risks involved in delivery should be criteria for classification as an Uncommitted Objective.

 | Enablers need to be turned into objectives as well.
 One team that I was working with was struggling with turning their Enabler Experiments into Objectives; they repeatedly got hung up on the fact that they didn’t know the result that the experiment would produce therefore they couldn’t craft a “Specific” objective around it.
 The trick was to take a step back and ask whether the experiment itself was specific, yes it was.
 Is “running” the experiment measurable, yes; the measure is “do we have a result?”
 Do we have the resources both physical and mental to make the experiment Achievable and Realistic, yes they did.
 The time-bounding was still the PI.
 The objective became running the experiment not predicting its result.

-As long as the experiment can be run; that we can’t predict the experiment’s result is not a grounds for making it a stretch objective.
+As long as the experiment can be run; that we can’t predict the experiment’s result is not a grounds for making it an uncommitted objective.

 3.5 Scoring Objectives